dapanda1/weirdhouse/README.md

 -Equipment: Dinsey's pizza cutter, Mesmereyes™ contact lenses

-STATS: Last use of this script
+FUN STATS: Last use of this script

+-3536 monster kills to reach mainstat cap

--3536 monster kills to reach stat cap
+-3650 monster kills to reach secondary stat cap (I used a distrubtion tuner for this)

 -Highest HP of a killed Monster: 401,748,670

+-Most XP at once for primary stat, without stat tuning: 569,535,721